 Pakistan is increasingly and regularly hit by natural disasters.
-In 2005, an earthquake killed more than 70,000 people and displaced 3 million others from their homes.
 In 2010, unprecedented flooding affected more than 20 million people.
 Similar disasters occur every year, although on a smaller scale.
-In 2014, nearly 3,500 villages were destroyed, affecting some 2 million people.

-Despite the fact that Pakistan has signed the United Nations Convention on the Rights of Persons with Disabilities (signed in 2008, ratified in 2011), there is very little data that utilizes either the census or surveys to determine the scope of disability in Pakistan, and there is very limited Government response towards supporting persons with disabilities.
+Despite the fact that Pakistan has signed the United Nations Convention on the Rights of Persons with Disabilities, there is very little data that utilizes either the census or surveys to determine the scope of disability in Pakistan, and there is very limited Government response towards supporting persons with disabilities.

 Number of HI staff members: 31